LuigiVicchietti/LuigiVicchietti/README.md

 <br>

-- 📌 I'm currently studying by myself and searching for a job...
+- 📌 I'm currently studying by myself and working...
-- 💼 Searching for a job
+- 💼 Working for Atos as SAP ABAP Consultant 💙
 - 📌 I’m currently learning more about Java SpringBoot and ABAP / Fiori / RAP

 - 📩 My professional contact: Vcchtt.yLuigi222@outlook.com